 Online Dyslexia Instruction

-Kids with dyslexia can become confident readers.
+Students with dyslexia can become confident readers.

-Learning to read should be a blast.
-But for kids who learn differently, like those with dyslexia, the process is frustrating and exhausting—and as a parent, watching your child struggle is heartbreaking.
+For students who learn differently, like those with dyslexia, the process is frustrating and exhausting—and as a parent, watching your child struggle is heartbreaking.

 Do you suspect your child has dyslexia?